RoTorresT/RoTorresT/README.md

 ## Hi, I'm Rodrigo

-- 🔭 Data engineer at a IA-EdTech startup, based on 🇫🇷
+- 🔭 Data / Python engineer at [Shake.io](https://shake.io/), based on 🇵🇹
 - 👷‍♂️ At a daily basis I work in: Web Scraping, Data Extraction, ETLs
 - 💬 Ask me about: Python, I will be happy to help
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I used to be and electronics and telecom engineer
+- ⚡ Fun fact: I used to be a electronics and telecom engineer

-## 🤝 I’m looking to collaborate on ...
+## 🤝 I’m looking to collaborate on...
-* Open Data
+* Startups
-* Covid-19 projects
+* Product Design
 * ETLs

 <br>